Collective agreements

 What is a collective agreement?

 A collective agreement is an agreement between a company and a trade union (for example, Fellesforbundet).
-This agreement specifies the minimum benefits one should receive when working at the company.
-The same agreement is entered into across all companies within the same industry.
+In this agreement, it states the minimum entitlements you should have when working in the company.
+It is the same agreement that is entered into for all companies in the same industry.

-One of the advantages of a collective agreement is that you avoid having to constantly negotiate with the employer about the terms – you just refer to what is stated in the agreement.
+One of the advantages of a collective agreement is that you don't have to constantly discuss with the employer about what the terms should be – you just look at what the agreement states.

-The collective agreement contains provisions on working hours, wages, shift schedules, various allowances, and when employees are entitled to paid leave, etc. With a collective agreement, you are also guaranteed to receive the allowances negotiated at the national level each year.
+The collective agreement contains provisions on working hours, pay, rosters, various allowances, and when you are entitled to paid leave, etc. With a collective agreement you are also guaranteed to receive the supplement that is negotiated nationally each year.

-When there is a collective agreement in the company, you as members of Fellesforbundet also have the right to negotiate together to obtain conditions that are better than those specified in the collective agreement.
+If there is a collective agreement in the company, you who are members of Fellesforbundet also have the right to negotiate collectively to obtain terms that are better than those in the collective agreement.

-Then you choose someone to represent all members of Fellesforbundet at the company.
-They will negotiate further with the employer on behalf of everyone.
-You create your own agreements regarding what you agree upon with the employer.
+Then you appoint some to represent all of the company's Fellesforbundet members.
+They negotiate further with the company on behalf of everyone.
+You draft separate agreements about what you agree with the company on.
 These must be in writing.

 A collective agreement also gives you the right to information about what is happening in the company, and influence over decisions that affect your jobs.